chumich/hk01-doc-draft/DataTracking/hk01-mobile-app-data-tracking-best-practice.md

 The following is a *so-called 'best practice'* for adding data tracking in `hk01-mobile-app`.

-The guide is just a suggested approach and certainly not definitely, suggestions are welcomed.
+The guide is just a suggested approach and certainly not definitive, suggestions are welcomed.

 ---